geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 Removal of time variations
 ==========================

 We saw in xxxEarth's magnetic field changes xxx  that the magnetic field at any point on the earth changes with time.
+These temporal variations are also referred to as diurnal variations.
 Our magnetometers record this field as well as that of the sought buried objects or structures.
 If the changes in earth's field have an amplitude that is significant compared to our anomalous signal, and if we don't correct for them, then this can greatly degrade our survey results.
 The general procedure is to establish a "base-station" which is fixed in location and continually measures the magnetic field.
 Each datum acquired by the roving sensor is also time-stamped.
 The assumption is then made that the changes in the magnetic field caused by these natural sources has a very long spatial wavelength and hence is the same at any point in the survey grid.
 Field data, corrected for these time variations, is obtained through the subtraction process

 .. math::
 	\Delta B(t) = B^{obs}(t) - B^{base}(t)